This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 What Are the Treatment Options?

-Most nuchal cords are resolved after a doctor slips the cord off of the infant’s neck.
+Most nuchal cords are resolved after a doctor slips the cord off the infant’s neck.
 Yet, should the baby suffer oxygen deprivation before the cord is removed, physicians may have to carry out treatment to reduce the chances of brain damage.

 One of the most common treatment options for nuchal cord injuries is hypothermia therapy, also referred to as cooling therapy.